Trump Grants Clemency To 63-Year-Old Woman After Meeting Kim Kardashian West

-President Donald Trump granted clemency to Alice Marie Johnson, one of many people of color behind bars for life because of a nonviolent drug offense, Axios reported.
-The commutation of her sentence comes just days after the president met with Kim Kardashian West, a Johnson supporter, at the White House to discuss prison reform.
+President Donald Trump granted clemency to Alice Marie Johnson, one of many people of colour behind bars for life because of a nonviolent drug offence, Axios reported.
+The pardon comes just days after the president meet with Kim Kardashian West, a Johnson supporter, at the White House to discuss prison reform.

-Johnson is a 63-year-old woman from Tennessee who was sentenced to life in prison for a first-time drug offense.
+Johnson is a 63-year-old woman from Tennessee who was sentenced to life in prison for the first-time offence.

-In 1993, she was arrested after working with a group of people who transported cocaine.
-The mother of four has said her involvement stemmed from hitting rock bottom in her personal life: In the early 1990s, she had gone through a divorce, a bankruptcy that led her to lose her house, and her youngest son was killed in a motorcycle accident.
+In 1993, Johnson was arrested after working with a group of people who transported cocaine.
+She said her involvement stemmed from hitting rock bottom in her personal life: In the early 1990s, she had gone through a divorce, a bankruptcy that led her to lose her house, and her youngest son was killed in a motorcycle accident.

 Advertisement